AnthonyMichaelTDM/my-crispy-arcolinux-configs/README.md

 after that you can use `$ conky-toggle` once or twice and it should then stay there, and autolaunch when you log in

 ## for the cursor theme:
-but the BloodMoon-Cursor folder into one of the following directories
+put the BloodMoon-Cursor folder into one of the following directories

 -`/home/*user*/.icons/` if you only want one user to be able to use it